 Our long-term target is to have 100% of the homes in our Same Store portfolio equipped with Smart Home capability.
 To get there, we are installing Smart Home technology in all newly acquired homes and on all turns of existing homes if the technology is not already in place.
-As of December 31, 2021, Smart Home technology has been installed in 72% of our Same Store portfolio, up from 68% on December 31, 2020.

 We recognize that the effects of climate change put some of our markets at risk for natural disasters, including but not limited to: tornadoes, hurricanes, floods, and wildfires.
 Our internal risk management team works with multiple third-party administrators to increase our bandwidth to respond quickly and efficiently to various natural disasters.
 Partnering with multiple vendors allows us to split claims geographically, optimizing how we respond to resident issues and resulting in quicker repairs so that our residents may continue to safely inhabit their home after the disaster.

 As the climate continues to change, and with a portfolio located in a variety of U.S. markets that include coastal areas, we recognize the increased likelihood of acute weather events and other climate-related impacts to our business, operations, and homes.
 We take a proactive approach to protect our properties against potential risks related to climate change and business interruptions, and we recognize that we must continue to adapt our policies, objectives, and processes to improve the resiliency of our physical properties and our business.